jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I want to write all this stuff, but I can't keep thinking for you.
 Nor do I want to keep holding your hand.
 This book has been informative enough.
 At the start I asked "are you happy?"
 Now you have to ask yourself "Am I going to do something about it?"

 Our unhappiness is a fire alarm.
-Look around, and see old drafty windows, gas engine cars, call-centres, cable news, mass-producted toys, toilet paper commercials, eight different bosses, another corporate meeting, huge forest fires, idiotic rush hour traffic, leaky faucets, consultant huddles...
+Look around, and see old drafty windows, gas engine cars, call-centres, cable news, mass-producted toys, toilet paper commercials, eight different bosses, another corporate meeting, huge forest fires, idiotic rush hour traffic, leaky faucets, consultant huddles, hopeless kids...
 Do you see the Industrial Age?
 Do you want to improve your part of the world with new Internet Age levers of power?

 Or, do you want to return to the comfort and safety of being a 1969 extra, bragging about gas cars, fake job titles, and McMansions, while following the antagonists rules, and chasing the phantoms of Left/Right politics.
 Did Techvolution click?
 The fate of your life, your kids, and of your society, rests on the simple question—will you step up and become a player god in the game of civlization?